Relintai/pandemonium_engine/doc/engine/terraman_2d.md

 Stores terrain data, prop data.
 And mesh data (TerraChunkDefault), and the mesh generation jobs.

-When it starts building meshes it will start submitting jobs to thread_pool (if present) one by one.
+When it starts building meshes it will start submitting jobs to thread_pool one by one.

 #### TerraMesher